Special Programs of Study

 - Must meet all prerequisites for the internship as determined by the specific academic department and stated in the course description located in the course catalog (course elective listed as 391, 450, or 491).

-- Transfer students must complete one full regular semester of study at Bryant University to establish a GPA prior to applying for an internship or practicum opportunity.
+- Transfer students must complete one full regular term of study at Bryant University to establish a GPA prior to applying for an internship or practicum opportunity.

 - Must meet with an academic advisor in the Undergraduate Advising Office to discuss eligibility and receive an internship enrollment form.